 Codeine addiction doesn’t result from a lack of willpower or morals.
 It doesn’t just happen to people with a certain type of upbringing or social status.
 Anyone can become addicted to it.

 Whether you are looking for information for yourself or a loved one, know that you are not alone.
 Many people with this type of addiction have recovered and are now living happy, full lives.
 You or your loved one can be the next success story.
-Specialized help is available at rehab centers across the country; Pinnacle Peak Recovery offers codeine addiction treatment in Arizona.
+Specialized help is available at rehab treatment centers across the country; Pinnacle Peak Recovery offers codeine addiction treatment in Arizona.

 What is codeine?